kkemple/modular_js/README.md

-# MODJS
+# ModJS

-MODJS is a javascript framework that utilizes the Module, Factory, and Mediator patterns to be a base for projects that allows for the quick integration of complex, scalable, and application level javascript without starting from scratch.
+ModJS is a javascript framework that utilizes the Module, Factory, and Mediator patterns to be a base for projects that allows for the quick integration of complex, scalable, and application level javascript without starting from scratch.
 There are four tiers to the framework which allows for better seperation of code and a more scalable architecture.
 The four levels are:

 - **Base**: This layer is currently jQuery, but it could be replaced by any JS library used for cross-browser normalization and utility functions.
 However it is very important to know that the only other layer that has access to the Base layer is the Core layer.
 This allows for easy decoupling of the Base layer, making it interchangable and the framework itself more versitile and reusable.
 - **Core**: This layer is the actual core of the framework.
 It contains all utitity functions such as dom functions, and assistive functions such as array checks, mapping, and any other functions that are used to assist in faster development of JS.
 It is the only layer that can communicate with the Base layer, and it also works with the Sandbox layer.